dwp/acm-pca-cert-generator/README.md

 optional arguments:
-  -h, --help            show this help message and exit --acm-key-arn KEY_ARN
+  -h, --help            show this help message and exit --acm-cert-arn CERT_ARN
-                        ARN of a certificate key stored in ACM [env var: RETRIEVER_ACM_KEY_ARN] --acm-cert-arn CERT_ARN
+                        ARN of a certificate, chain, and key stored in ACM, to export [env var: RETRIEVER_ACM_CERT_ARN] --acm-key-passphrase TEMP_PASSWORD
-                        ARN of a certificate stored in ACM [env var: RETRIEVER_ACM_CERT_ARN] --keystore-path KEYSTORE_PATH
+                        Temporary password to use for encrypting the key on export [env var: RETRIEVER_ACM_KEY_PASSPHRASE] --keystore-path KEYSTORE_PATH
                         Filename of the keystore to save the signed keypair to Should be different to truststore-path